Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-Built more than 500 years ago, Gjirokastra Bazaar is one of eight oldest districts of Gjirokastër, stretching like a beam below the castle walls!
-It remains in constant reconstruction due to its age and monumental status as a UNESCO national and world heritage site.
-The bazaar is actually mentioned in several travel journals and documents of the Middle Ages.
+Built over 500 years ago, the Gjirokastra Bazaar is one of eight oldest districts of Gjirokastër, stretching out long below the castle walls.
+It remains under continuous reconstruction due to its age and historical significance as a UNESCO national and world heritage site.
+Several travel journals and other documents mention the bazaar dating back to the Middle Ages.

 The bazaar’s life began within the walls of the castle, which used to surround the city of Gjirokastër.
-With an increase in population, however, families ventured out and began laying the first foundations of commercial constructions outside of the castle walls.
-The neighborhood, called Qafa e Pazarit (Bazaar’s Pass), is one of the most recognizable in the “city made of stone.”
-It is annually visited by thousands of foreign tourists.
-Here, they find some of their best-handcrafted travel mementos in wood, stone, and fabric, handmade by true masters in this place.
+As the population increased however, families began to venture out and lay the first foundations of commercial constructions outside of the castle walls.
+The neighbourhood known as Qafa e Pazarit (Bazaar’s Pass), is one of the most recognisable in this “city made of stone”.
+It is visited annually by thousands of foreign tourists.
+Here, they can find some of the best-handcrafted travel mementos in wood, stone, and fabric, all handmade with pride by true masters of their crafts.

-Facades of the surrounding houses offer an aesthetically interesting view of the medieval buildings, while the shops spread throughout the bazaar way provide a variety of objects, facilities and services.
-The characteristic cobblestone is one of the most beautiful elements of this bazaar.
-The area has recently been enriched by newly excavated ruins!
+The facades of the surrounding houses offer an aesthetically interesting view of the medieval buildings, while the shops that spread throughout the bazaar provide a variety of objects, facilities, and services.
+The characteristic cobblestone is one of the most beautiful elements of this neighbourhood.
+Furthermore, newly excavated ruins enrich the surrounding area!